Have you ever seen one of these?

 “Someone who is a builder, a creator, a producer, a developer, someone who has an active sense of taking an idea and developing it into something that’s real and tangible and can be shared with other people.”

-Sounds like an association leader to me.
+Sounds like the ideal association leader to me.

 The Maker Generation